List of Restaurant to Another World characters: The Patrons from the Other World

 A young noblewoman from the Land of Sand who married into the Great Empire's nobility.
 She was first introduced to Nekoya by her servant, Alfred, and though at first scared by the monster diners that also visited the restaurant, she quickly develops a liking to a dish known as seafood pilaf.
+She later introduces her friend Linda to the Nekoya as well.